FelipeABG/dotfiles/README.md

 **Configuration File**: `zsh/.zshrc`

 - Ensure you have Zsh installed.
 If not, you can install it by following the instructions [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH).

-- Make sure you have installed the dependencies:
+- The config uses `fzf` and `zoxide` as dependencies, so make sure you have it installed:
   ```sh
   sudo pacman -S fzf zoxide
   ```

 - After installing, source the `.zshrc` file:
   ```sh
   source ~/.zshrc